Lane Thomas Player Props: Nationals vs. Giants

 Lane Thomas At The Plate

-- Thomas has an OPS of .819, fueled by an OBP of .337 to go with a slugging percentage of .482.
-All three of those stats are tops among Washington hitters this season.
+- Thomas leads Washington with 112 hits and an OBP of .339, plus a team-best slugging percentage of .490.

-- Among the qualified batters in MLB, his batting average ranks 14th, his on-base percentage ranks 58th, and he is 34th in the league in slugging.
+- Among the qualified hitters, he ranks 12th in batting average, while his on-base percentage ranks 52nd and he is 30th in slugging.

+- Thomas has reached base via a hit in 75 games this year (of 96 played), and had multiple hits in 31 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.